RyanKruger1/senior-assement-mobile/README.md

 were run.

 # Note:
-This framework was create and tested on a windows machine.
+This framework was created and tested on a windows machine.
 MacOS is catered for but has not been tested upon.